xiao-vincent/clinker/README.md

 # Clinker
-Clinker is a franchise management service powered by a REST API.
+Clinker is a franchise management service backed by a REST API built with Java and Spring Boot.

 Features:
   - manage franchisor and franchisee data